DaddyJinx/Zoinked/README.md

 Deletechannels
 Banall
 # IMPORTANT
-Im not responsible for what you do\n
+Im not responsible for what you do

 THIS IS A WORK IN PROGRESS
 # Todo
 Not sure yet